-The certified quality assurance professionals collect hundreds of water samples each year to safeguard the quality of your tap water.
+ertified quality assurance professionals collect hundreds of water samples each year to safeguard the quality of your tap water.
 These samples are analyzed in the field at the time of sample collection or by independent, state-certified laboratories for various substances as mandated by law.
 The results of these samples are then submitted to the California State Water Board (SWB), which oversees water quality compliance for all public water systems in California.
-Covina Irrigating Company (CIC) and Metropolitan Water District of Southern California (MWDSC), the sources of our water, have their own comprehensive drinking water source and treatment monitoring programs that comply with the United States Environmental Protection Agency (USEPA) and California regulatory requirements.
+Co vina Irrigating Company (CIC), the source of our water in 2017 has its own comprehensive drinking water source and treatment monitoring programs that comply with the United States Environmental Protection Agency (USEPA) and SWB California regulatory requirements.

-Your drinking water is constantly monitored from source to tap for regulated and unregulated constituents through comprehensive drinking water quality compliance testing programs carried out by hundreds of dedicated Suburban, CIC, and MWDSC professionals.
+Your drinking water is constantly monitored from source to tap for regulated and unregulated constituents through comprehensive drinking water quality compliance testing programs carried out by dedicated Suburban Water Systems (Suburban) and CIC professionals.

-For more than 60 years, Suburban Water Systems (Suburban) has provided dependable, high-quality water that complies with federal and state health safety standards to thousands of families in the San Gabriel Valley and nearby areas.
-We are proud to report that 2016 was no exception.
+For more than 60 years, Suburban has provided dependable, high-quality water that complies with all federal and state health safety standards to thousands of families in the San Gabriel Valley and nearby areas.
+We are proud to report that 2017 was no exception.